matchtools/matchtools/docs/cookbook.rst

 The third part shows how to use matchtools to find matching records within nested lists.

-The cookbook also includes a description of the way the package handles non-alphanumeric characters in versions 0.1.x

     >>> from matchtools import *